 7 Commonly Asked Financial Aid Questions (With Answers)

 Are you applying for financial aid this year or have you already?
 The application process often generates questions from families, and we're here to provide the answers.
 We've included some of our most commonly asked questions below, along with each relevant answer.
 If you're in need of a full financial aid overview, watch one of our recorded webinars anytime.
-We have recordings available on the topics of College Financing (in English and Spanish), Understanding the FAFSA®, and the CSS ProfileTM.
+We have recordings available on the topics of Financial Aid 101 (in English and Spanish), Understanding the FAFSA®, and the CSS Profile®.

 Q: Will applying for financial aid affect my admissions decision?

 A: In most cases, the admissions office at a school will admit the students they want to admit, regardless of each student's financial status.
 Some schools, often when filling the last spots within a class, may look to the financial need (financial aid eligibility) of students in order to determine how much financial aid each student would potentially need to attend that school.
 Again, this is often the case only when an admissions office is filling the final spots within a class.
 It's also important to keep in mind that many schools strive to admit an economically diverse class, and this benefits all students.
 If you need financial aid to attend an institution, apply for financial aid.

 Q: Should I fill out the FAFSA if I don't think I'll get any aid?

 A: Even if you don't believe you're eligible for financial aid, it's a good idea to submit the FAFSA, at least for freshman year.
 Some colleges award certain scholarships to students who fall just outside the bounds of qualifying for need-based aid (and this can only be determined if the FAFSA is submitted), while some programs (institution or state-based) require the FAFSA to award certain merit-based funds.
 As well, filing the FAFSA will qualify the student to receive the Direct Unsubsidized Loan, no matter the family's financial status.